fuji-money/app/README.md

 ## Fuji Money

-Time will fill up this space.
+Time will fill up this space...